They Race to Complete Chores!

 Our parents also spent an hour with each of us getting fries and coke each week.
 It was the highlight of my week even through highschool.
 When I went away to college, I still looked forward to coming home for our "days" together.
 I am older now, and whenever I visit home, we still spend alone time together and call it our "days".

 A really good source for a chore chart is a tiny company in Oregon called Doorposts.
-They are a home schooling family that has started a cottage industry selling the resources they have developed for schooling their children.
-The chart for chores is called "Service Opportunities Chart" and runs $4.50.
+They are a home schooling family that has started a cottage industry selling the resources they developed for schooling their children.
+The chart for chores is called "Service Opportunities Chart" and runs $6.50.

 Her style is a little "June Cleaver" but she knows her stuff.
 She's patient and to the point.
 I've learned a lot from her.